That! Feels Good!: Background and release

-The album is set to release on 28 April 2023, 3 years after the release of Ware's fourth studio album What's Your Pleasure?, released in 2020.
-It received widespread critical acclaim for its "disco-inspired" sound.
-Pitchfork placed the upcoming album on its list for "The 34 Most Anticipated Albums of 2023", with Marc Hogan stating that "Ware stayed well within that 'sex and dancing' sweet spot" following the release of her single "Free Yourself", released on July 19, 2022 as a "taster" to the album.
+The album was released on 28 April 2023, 3 years after the release of Ware's fourth studio album What's Your Pleasure?, released in 2020, which received widespread critical acclaim for its "disco-inspired" sound.
+Pitchfork placed the upcoming album on its list for "The 34 Most Anticipated Albums of 2023", with Marc Hogan stating that "Ware stayed well within that 'sex and dancing' sweet spot" following the release of her single "Free Yourself", released on 19 July 2022, as a "taster" to the album.

-Ware has teased tracks of various genres including R&B, house and soul.
+Ware teased tracks of various genres, including R&B, house and soul.
 In an interview with Primavera Sound's "RPS Presents" podcast, she described the record as "Remember Where You Are" but a "bit more soulful".

 The album's title was unofficially announced in January through a set of billboards in London of Ware.
 This was later confirmed by Ware on 3 February 2023 in a social media post asking fans "Can you feel it?", with the official announcement coinciding with the release of the single "Pearls" on 9 February.
+The exclamation mark that follows "That" in the album's title (and its first track) was the choice of songwriter Shungudzo, who had previously worked with Ware on her What's Your Pleasure? record.

 A teaser of "Pearls" was released on 6 February, with the track being released on 9 February following a premiere on The Zoe Ball Breakfast Show on BBC Radio 2.
+On 31 March, Ware released a "Pearls" remix by Pabllo Vittar and Brabo.
+"Begin Again" was released as the third single from the album on 13 April.

+Following the album's release, "Freak Me Now" was announced as the album's fourth single on 14 July 2023, with singer Róisín Murphy (who also has a cameo in the title track) collaborating with Ware to remix the track.
+The release date was announced the day after, 15 July, with the track released on 27 July.
+"Hello Love" was also announced as a single on 27 October 2023, with Ware describing the track as "the most sentimental song" on the record.